ragegage/elixir_lectures/chat_server_instructions.md

 will be able to fit it into a supervision tree very easily.

 First, add `use GenServer` to the top of the module's definition.
 This allows GenServer methods to be used throughout this module.
-Write a `start_link` function that returns `GenServer.start_link(__MODULE__, :ok, name: :chat_room)`.
+Write a `start_link/0` function that returns `GenServer.start_link(__MODULE__, :ok, name: :chat_room)`.

 Test your code: